 One of my favorite sewing room organization tips is to store notions in glass jars.
 Zippers, buttons and trim separated by color are pretty and functional.
 Keep an eye on the recycling for opportunities to upcycle your storage containers, or buy some Mason jars.
 Another option for odds and ends is a nail and screw organizer, like this one.

 Even the most well-curated fabric stash can start to feel overwhelming, and taming your fabric stash is critical for sewing room organization.
 Fold fabric to a uniform size and stack on shelves or in labeled bins.
 You can also make your own mini-bolts and create a fabric store experience in your sewing room.
 No space for shelves or bins?
-You could install a curtain rod and hang your fabric from curtain rings, like Craftaholics Anonymous does in her sewing room.
+You could install a curtain rod and hang your fabric from curtain rings.

 If you frequently purchase fabric without knowing exactly what you’re going to make with it, use index cards to write down the quantity, fabric content and if you purchased it with a particular pattern in mind.
 Tuck into the fabric or punch a hole in the card and thread it through a selvedge to tie around the fabric.

 Organize fabric in a way that makes sense for you– by color for easy mixing and matching, by fabric content to keep your knits separate from your wovens, by designer, or even solids vs. prints.